amavrits/amavrits.github.io/projects/reddit-sentiment.md

 permalink: /projects/reddit-sentiment/
 ---

-Subreddit *r/wallstreetbets* includes discussions of users about the stock market.
-This project investigated whether the sentiment expressed in these discussions influences the price of stocks.
-The analysis started by setting up a Natural Language Processing framework that recognized stock names and quantified the associated sentiment over a collection of *r/wallstreetbets* posts and comments.
-Following, a linear regression model was deployed to describe the relationship between sentiment score and stock price volatility.
-Hypothesis testing was used to examine whether the discovered relationships were statistically significant.
-Eventually, the analysis concluded that no relationship existed after the short squeeze organized by the subreddit in January 2021.

-**Key Points:**
-- Sentiment analysis
+What happens when the stock market goes haywire?
+People turn to Reddit—and this project dives into what they say.

+Using data from the most popular stock-related subreddit, this project performs sentiment analysis to understand how retail investors react to major market events.
+It's a fascinating intersection of finance, language, and data science.

+## Project Highlights

+- 🧠 **NLP for Finance**: Applies Natural Language Processing (NLP) techniques to Reddit posts from r/wallstreetbets.
+- 📈 **Market Context**: Focuses on periods of market volatility to study emotional and cognitive trends.
+- 🕵️ **Sentiment Evolution**: Tracks how public sentiment shifts as financial news breaks and market reactions unfold.
+- 📦 **End-to-End Pipeline**: From data scraping to visualization—all done in Python.

+## Tech Stack

+- **Data Sources**: Reddit JSON dumps
-- NLP
+- **Text Processing**: VADER
-- Hypothesis testing
+- **Stock price forecasting**: Scikit-learn
+- **Visualization**: Matplotlib + Seaborn

+## Key Insights

+- Weak connection between sentiment and stock price changes in usual market conditions.
+- Sentiment peaks often lag behind major market events—retail reacts, but slowly.